ylkwd/OO-Language-Comparison/Procedural_programming.md

 ## Conclusion
 Java and Swift are not supporting Procedural programming because both of them are Object-Oriented programming, which takes method(procedure) and property(data) in the class.
 We cannot create a procedure without using Class.
+Procedural is all about using a method to solve a problem by given data.
+Object-Oriented is about focusing on more complexity of relation between each object.